dashpay/docs/docs/user/wallets/dashcore/interface.rst

   option is effectively the same as starting Dash Core together with the operating system.

-Hide tray icon
+Show tray icon
-  When this option is enabled, Dash Core will not display an icon in the system tray.
-This option cannot be selected at the same time as **Minimize to the tray instead of the taskbar**.
+  When this option is enabled, Dash Core will display an icon in the system tray.
+This option must be selected to enable **Minimize to the tray instead of the taskbar**.

 Minimize to the tray instead of the taskbar